Salute to Coachella Valley 2022 graduates - KESQ

 Mendoza was ASB President for her school during her senior year.
 Recently, she visited the state capitol with a few other students where she was able to thank California Assemblyman Eduardo Garcia for welcoming her group.
 Mendoza has persevered and will be joining hundreds of other seniors to walk the stage.

 A huge congrats to all of the graduates in the Coachella Valley.
-Check back through the week for more graduate salutes over the next two weeks.<!--[if lte IE 10]>
+Check back through the week for more graduate salutes over the next two weeks.

 Comments